BV-BRC/BV-BRC-Docs/docroot/quick_references/other/subsystems_data.md

 * **Class:** Second-level grouping of subsystems
 * **Subclass:** Third-level grouping of subsystems
 * **Subsystem Name:** Name of the subsystem
-* **Genome Count:** Total number of genomes that have been asserted to have an active or likely variant of the subsystem from the set of genomes chosen.
 * **Gene Count:** Total of number of unique genes that belong to this subsystem from the set of genomes chosen.
 * **Role Count:** Total of number of unique functional roles asserted for an active variant of the subsystem.